How to Transfer Photos from Android to PC

 - Choose “File Transfer” from the list of options.

-- Your PC should now display your Android 10 smartphone as a device in Explorer.
+- Your PC should now display your Android 10 smartphone as a device in File Explorer.

 Transfer Photos using Android 6 (Marshmallow) USB to PC

-Next, open your computer’s file browser.
-You’ll find your device listed on the left-side panel.
+- To start, open your computer’s “File Explorer“, you’ll find your device listed on the left-side panel.
 If you’re using a phone with internal memory and an SD card, you’ll see two different systems to browse.
 On my PC, they’re (helpfully) labeled “Phone” and “Card.”
 I store my photos on my SD card, but you’ll want to select that menu if you keep them on your phone.

 Method 2: Transfer Android Photos to PC using Google Photos